MENU

 6. Affidavit for the Delayed registration of marriage (if registration was made one (1) year after marriage);

-7. Fee for the ROM is $25.00 and $25.00 Affidavit (no fee, if Affidavit has been notarized outside); payable in cash or money order, debit/credit card, bank draftcertified check or cashier’s check, made payable to "Philippine Consulate General".
+7. Fee for the ROM is $25.00 and $25.00 Affidavit (no fee, if Affidavit has been notarized outside); payable in cash or money order, debit/credit card (3% convenience fee applies), bank draft, certified check or cashier’s check, made payable to "Philippine Consulate General".
 Personal checks are not accepted; and

 8. Requirements should be submitted in four (4) sets.